basho/basho_docs/content/riak/ts/1.3.0/using/riakshell.md

 There are 4 different configurations, two of which trigger batch mode.

-By default riak-shell swallows error messages, this makes it hard to develop new extensions.
+By default riak shell swallows error messages, this makes it hard to develop new extensions.
 You can run it in debug mode as shown below:

 ```
 ./riak-shell -d